8 Ways Being Poor Is Wildly Expensive in America

 7. Getting scammed.
 The poor are vulnerable to, and frequent targets of financial scams.
 This includes high-interest credit cards.
 Anything you buy on credit involves paying back with interest.
 That interest goes somewhere, which means there are people with a very big incentive to get you to borrow.
 But it’s not just credit cards.
 We have all read about the mortgage-fraud scams financial institutions were running on poor people who were unable to understand that an initial low-interest rate would balloon to a huge monthly payment.
 There are also insurance scams, supposed-savings scams, etc.

 8. Even the little things.
 When you are poor you can’t afford various things that save money.
 Cheap clothing doesn’t last very long.
 Washing clothes requires going to a laundromat, which costs more than using a washer and dryer.
 You might have to purchase bottled water because of conditions at your low-rent residence.

 Being poor is a trap.
 It becomes one thing after another that keeps you poor.
-In the Atlantic in January, Barbara Ehrenreich called being poor “a perpetual high-wire act.”
+In the Atlantic this month, Barbara Ehrenreich calls being poor “a perpetual high-wire act.”